 Baxter James Hodge Papers

 The Baxter J. Hodge Papers, 1888-1897, document the early part of Hodge’s career as an architect in Nashville, Tennessee.
-During these years, Hodge designed several prominent Nashville buildings along with a number of private residences.
-This collection contains contractor’s bids for various projects, formal contracts between Hodge, his clients, and selected contractors, drawings of various projects, and blueprints.
+During these years, Hodge designed several prominent Nashville buildings along with several private residences.
+This collection contains contractor bids for various projects, formal contracts between Hodge, his clients, and selected contractors, drawings of various projects, and blueprints.

 Dates